minvs1/paysera/README.md

 Paysera::Request.build_request(request_params_example, [sign_password])
 ```

-It will generate payment link to paysera(`https://mokejimai.lt/pay/?data=...&sign=...`).
-So you can:
+It will generate payment link to paysera - `https://mokejimai.lt/pay/?data=...&sign=...`.
+So you can do this if you are using *Rails*:

 ```ruby
 redirect_to Paysera::Request.build_request(...)
 ```

-You can specify all parameters from: https://developers.paysera.com/en/payments/current#request-parameters
+You can use all parameters from: https://developers.paysera.com/en/payments/current#request-parameters

 If required parameter not found or it is invalid it will raise `Paysera::Error::Request` error with specific error message.